Exporting to Lebanon

 There are opportunities for UK companies across a broad range of industries.
 Our trade advisers in the Lebanon have identified particular opportunities for UK businesses in the following sectors:

 The experience of UK companies in offshore North Sea oil exploration will give them an advantage in Lebanon’s oil and gas sector.
 2D and 3D offshore seismic surveys have been conducted and the results are highly promising.

 Exploration and production bids

 On 4 April 2019, the Lebanese government launched a second offshore licencing round.
-UK companies wanting to explore Lebanon’s oil and gas reserves could participate in this.
-Bids must be submitted by 31 January 2020.
+UK companies wanting to explore Lebanon’s oil and gas reserves could participate in this or provide supporting services.

 Oil and gas supply chain and servicing

 The oil and gas sector will result in high demand for oil and gas servicing, an area in which Lebanese businesses currently lack knowledge and expertise.
 This means that UK businesses with experience in this area may find considerable demand for their services in Lebanon.